 - The email address under the profile is incorrect.
 (Space in the email address, wrong domain, etc.

 Users can take steps to improve email deliverability, depending on what provider they are using:

-I'm sending from a publicly-available account (e.g. Gmail, Yahoo, AOL, Comcast, Charter, etc).When Breeze sends email messages as if those messages were coming from a Gmail, Comcast, or another publicly-available email account, the messages are more likely to be flagged as spam.
-This is because the recipient's mail server can see that even though the message says it's coming from email@example.com, the message didn't actually come from Gmail's servers (because it really came from ours).
+I'm sending from a publicly-available account (e.g. Gmail, Yahoo, AOL, Comcast, Charter, etc).When Breeze sends email messages as if those messages were coming from a Gmail, Comcast, or another publicly-available email account, the messages are more likely to not consider the email legitimate.
+This is because the recipient's mail server can see that even though the message says it's coming from firstname.lastname@example.org, the message didn't actually come from Gmail's servers (because it really came from ours).
 This is true for any third party emailing on behalf of an address like this.